James Dobson: Views on marriage

-James Dobson is a strong proponent of marriage defined as "one where husband and wife are lawfully married, are committed to each other for life," and have a homemaker mother and breadwinner father.
+James Dobson was a strong proponent of marriage defined as "one where husband and wife are lawfully married, are committed to each other for life", and have a homemaker mother and breadwinner father.
 According to his view, women are not deemed inferior to men because both are created in God's image, but each gender has biblically mandated roles.
-He recommends that married women with children under the age of 18 focus on mothering, rather than work outside the home.
+He recommended that married women with children under the age of 18 focus on mothering, rather than work outside the home.

+Dobson could be said to have viewed marriage as a transaction in which women exchange sex for protection:

+He advised wives to use their social and sexual skills to coerce their husbands into becoming good partners.
+By doing this, according to Dobson, women would transform male lust into love, and male destructive impulses into useful accomplishments.
+He regarded heterosexual marriage as the cornerstone of civilization, as women fulfilled their role of civilizing their husbands.

-In his 2004 book Marriage Under Fire, Dobson suggests that heterosexual marriage rates in Denmark, Norway, and Sweden have been falling, and that this is due to the recognition of same-sex relationships by those countries during the 1990s.
-He remarks that the "institution of marriage in those countries is rapidly dying" as a result, with most young people cohabiting or choosing to remain single (living alone) and illegitimacy rates rising in some Norwegian counties up to 80%.
+In his 2004 book Marriage Under Fire, Dobson suggested that heterosexual marriage rates in Denmark, Norway, and Sweden was falling due to the recognition of same-sex relationships by those countries during the 1990s.
+He remarked that the "institution of marriage in those countries is rapidly dying" as a result, with most young people cohabiting or choosing to remain single (living alone) and illegitimacy rates rising in some Norwegian counties up to 80%.

-Dobson writes that "every civilization in the world" has been built upon marriage.
-He also believes that homosexuality is neither a choice nor genetic, but is caused by external factors during early childhood.
-He anecdotally cites as evidence the life of actress Anne Heche, who was previously in a relationship with Ellen DeGeneres.
-Criticizing "the realities of judicial tyranny," Dobson has written that "[t]here is no issue today that is more significant to our culture than the defense of the family.
+Dobson wrote that "every civilization in the world" had been built upon marriage.
+He also believed that homosexuality was neither a choice nor genetic, but was caused by external factors during early childhood.
+He anecdotally cited as evidence the life of actress Anne Heche, who was previously in a relationship with Ellen DeGeneres.
+Criticizing "the realities of judicial tyranny", Dobson wrote that "[t]here is no issue today that is more significant to our culture than the defense of the family.
 Not even the war on terror eclipses it."

-Critics have stated that Dobson's views on homosexuality do not represent the mainstream views of the mental health community, with Dan Gilgoff referring to the positions of the American Psychiatric Association and the American Psychological Association on homosexuality.

 Views on schooling

 Focus on the Family supports private school vouchers and tax credits for religious schools.
-According to Focus on the Family website, Dobson believes that parents are ultimately responsible for their children's education, and encourages parents to visit their children's schools to ask questions and to join the PTA so that they may voice their opinions.
-Dobson opposes sex education curricula that are not abstinence-only.
+According to the Focus on the Family website, Dobson believed that parents were ultimately responsible for their children's education, and encourages parents to visit their children's schools to ask questions and to join the PTA so that they may voice their opinions.
+Dobson opposed sex education curricula that are not abstinence-only.

 According to People for the American Way, Focus on the Family material has been used to challenge a book or curriculum taught in public schools.
 Critics, such as People for the American Way, allege that Focus on the Family encourages Christian teachers to establish prayer groups in public schools.
-Dobson supports student-led prayer in public schools, and believes that allowing student-led Christian prayer in schools does not violate the First Amendment to the United States Constitution.
+Dobson supported student-led prayer in public schools, and believed that allowing student-led Christian prayer in schools did not violate the First Amendment to the United States Constitution.